Post job

 A medical biller coder is responsible for handling the billing processes and insurance within a hospital, clinic, or similar facility.
 They must gather patient information and records to analyze and translate them into codes according to the insurance and medical guidelines.
 Moreover, it is crucial to verify all patient forms and ensure their accuracy as it will serve as a basis on essential documents and medical record-keeping.
 There may also be instances where a medical biller coder must devise payment plans for patients, communicate with families and guardians, and coordinate with physicians.

-There are some key differences in responsibilities as well.
-For example, a health information specialist responsibilities require skills like "patient care," "excellent organizational," "cycle management," and "office equipment."
+There are some key differences in the responsibilities of each position.
+For example, health information specialist responsibilities require skills like "patient care," "excellent organizational," "cycle management," and "office equipment."
 Meanwhile a typical medical biller coder has skills in areas such as "medical billing," "customer service," "cpt-4," and "hcpcs."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A medical coder's role is to interpret and analyze a patient's medical record and translate particular details according to the universal medical alphanumeric code.
 Moreover, a medical coder is primarily responsible for ensuring that the translations are accurate, as this will play a vital factor in processing insurance and receiving treatments.
 Aside from accuracy, it is also crucial for a medical coder to coordinate with other hospital personnel at all times, especially when there inconsistencies in the records.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, health information specialist responsibilities are more likely to require skills like "patient care," "excellent organizational," "office equipment," and "federal regulations."
-Meanwhile, a medical coder might be skilled in areas such as "cpc," "icd-10-cm," "ahima," and "clinical documentation."
+Meanwhile, a medical coder has duties that require skills in areas such as "cpc," "icd-10-cm," "ahima," and "clinical documentation."
 These differences highlight just how different the day-to-day in each role looks.

 Medical records clerks are employees in hospitals or clinics who manage office records.
 They are in charge of creating, updating, and filing patient-related medical records and other related documents.
 They ensure that all documents are correctly filled out and labeled before storing them safely in their respective storage areas.
 They may also be in charge of digitizing forms for easier access to files and back up purposes.
 They ensure that medical records are exact and updated.
 Medical records clerks should be organized and must always be on top of all tasks related to patient or medical records.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from health information specialists resumes, they are more likely to have skills like "excellent organizational," "cycle management," "cerner," and "home health."
-But a medical records clerk might have skills like "customer service," "basic math," "math," and "english language."
+The required skills of the two careers differ considerably.
+For example, health information specialists are more likely to have skills like "excellent organizational," "cycle management," "cerner," and "home health."
+But a medical records clerk is more likely to have skills like "customer service," "basic math," "math," and "english language."

 A medical service technician provides health care and treatments to patients under the supervision or directives of a more experienced physician.
 Most of their responsibilities revolve around assessing a patient's condition, administering required aid, diagnosing patients, conducting check-ups, and counseling patients.
 There are also instances when a medical service technician may prescribe medications, conduct inspections at facilities to ensure sanitary conditions, and coordinate with hospital staff for requesting supplies.
 Furthermore, it is crucial to have accurate documentation of all processes and transactions, all while adhering to the hospital's policies and standards.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between health information specialists and medical service technicians, there are some differences that are important to note.
 For one, a health information specialist might have more use for skills like "patient care," "excellent organizational," "cycle management," and "data entry."
-Meanwhile, some medical service technicians might include skills like "customer service," "pet," "vital signs," and "infection control" on their resume.
+Meanwhile, some responsibilities of medical service technicians require skills like "customer service," "pet," "vital signs," and "infection control. "